marcellmolnar/Chrome-extension/readME.txt

-Extension for OPERA browser.
+Extension for Chrome(,Opera, etc.) browser.
 Creates an action bar menu with icon.png icon.
 Function: opens a new page at www.iit.bme.hu and auto selects "MSc" for "Képzési szint" and "Villamosmérnök" for "Szak".

 icon.png: discussed above.